The Hadith “Kill Him Who Changes His Religion” — A Direct Response

 The hadith is stark:

 Critics usually present the report as self-explanatory.
 Islam, they say, punishes private unbelief with death.
-Yet the Islamic legal tradition never operated by lifting a short text from its setting and treating it as a freestanding constitutional code.
+The Islamic legal tradition never operated by lifting a short text from its setting and treating it as a freestanding constitutional code.
 Scope, context, related texts, public order, evidentiary thresholds, and the Quran’s governing principles all mattered.
 The hadith must be read that way here as well.

 The Quranic frame comes first